 A message from the BCIT counselling team

 The changes associated with the COVID-19 pandemic may bring out the best in you and those around you, or it might stretch you beyond your capacity to cope.
 Wherever you find yourself along this spectrum, please know that we are here for you.
-BCIT Counselling and Student Development is committed to being available to students, and will continue to offer appointments by phone or video until further notice.
+BCIT Counselling and Student Development is committed to being available to students.
 Don’t hesitate to reach out to us – we’re here to support you!

 Call us for more information or to book an appointment.